simras/scripts_histone_marks/README.md

 3'end adapters are also removed with cutadapt.

 ### Calculating the rate of transcription from pNET-seq data
-Following scripts are needed for calculating rate of transcription measured by transcripts per million (TPM).
+Following scripts are needed for calculating rate of transcription.

     calc_nascent_expression.sh